Brazil's 'new' mining code delayed further, almost forgotten

 Industry group IBRAM estimated last year Brazil had missed out on 20 billion reais ($8.89 billion) of investment due to the uncertainty surrounding the code.

-A resolution remains far off, according to the world’s largest exporter of iron ore, Brazil’s Vale.
+A resolution remains far off, according to the world’s largest exporter of iron ore, Brazil’s Vale (VALE5.SA).

 “I don’t think even the politicians can predict how long it will take given there are still so many stages,” CEO Murilo Ferreira told reporters on a call last month.